AIyer1155/Epsilon-Archive/CP003-medical-test.md

 ## Problem

 A disease affects 1 in 1000 people.
-A test is 99% accurate — it correctly identifies 99% of sick people and correctly clears 99% of healthy people.
+A test is 99% accurate.
+It correctly identifies 99% of sick people and correctly clears 99% of healthy people.
 You test positive.
 What is the probability you actually have the disease?

 ---